Motivation in Second Language Learning as a Possible Research Issue

 - Use of motivational strategies in the language classroom

-As students’ motivation is influenced by what happens in day-to-day classroom, teachers’ use of motivational technique in the language classroom could be another interesting area of research within the area of language learning motivation.
+As students’ motivation is influenced by what happens in a day-to-day classroom, teachers’ use of the motivational technique in the language classroom could be another interesting area of research within the area of language learning motivation.
 It is a matter of wonder for teachers and scholars to read what techniques other teachers use to motivate their students in the classroom.
 This is one of the least explored areas in the field of motivation and holds a great deal of potential for pedagogical implications.

-While we discuss about motivation, we should not overlook the other side of the coin.
+While we discuss motivation, we should not overlook the other side of the coin.
 While many students are motivated to learn English, there might be a few students who are less motivated or not motivated towards learning English.
 The teaching community would highly benefit if this issue could be teased out in detail and given recommendations as to how the problem of demotivation could be addressed.
 This is an area of high interest as it would save a lot of time, money and energy.

 - Motivation and language tasks

-Because motivation is never static and the different language tasks needs orchestration of different sets of skills, one could investigate how students react to different tasks.
+Because motivation is never static and the different language tasks need orchestration of different sets of skills, one could investigate how students react to different tasks.
 For an example, one can study how motivation affects written output or spoken output.
 Findings from such studies would be of interests as they could help teachers make more effective lesson plans.

 Dörnyei, Z. (2002).
 The motivational basis of language learning tasks.
 In P. Robinson (Ed.), Individual differences and instructed language learning (pp.137–158).
 Amsterdam: John Benjamins Publishing.

 Dörnyei, Z. (2009).
 The L2 Motivational Self System.
 In Z. Dörnyei & E. Ushioda (Eds.), Motivation, language identity and the L2 self (pp. 9–42).
 Bristol: Multilingual Matters.